Theme & Learning Community Housing

 The Hill

-This community is for freshmen Applied Fire & Science Management, Environmental Science & Management, Fisheries Biology, Forestry, Rangeland Resource Science and Wildlife Majors in the Klamath Connection program.
+This community is for Applied Fire & Science Management, Environmental Science & Management, Fisheries Biology, Forestry, Rangeland Resource Science and Wildlife Majors in the Klamath Connection program.
 Residents will share living spaces and experience special programmatic activities focused around their majors that support the courses they are enrolled in.

 For more information visit klamathconnection.humboldt.edu